robarcand/physical-computing-midterm-master/README.md

 }
 ```

 Next, the program uses "void loop()" to run Blynk, as well as the switch with a 10 millisecond delay.
-The switch uses a "softwareDebounce()" boolean to help break the sensitivity of the hypersensitivity of the HIGH / LOW button toggle. with and "if X, then Y" statement, the boolean limits the softwareDebounce to only happen at lastPressTime + debounceTime.
+The switch uses a "softwareDebounce()" boolean to help break the hypersensitivity of the HIGH / LOW button toggle. with and "if X, then Y" statement, the boolean limits the softwareDebounce to only happen at lastPressTime + debounceTime.

 ```
 bool softwareDebounce()